-- Integrated students will undertake 9 semesters of work towards their MSc; typically 8 in conjunction with their DVM studies and one semester for research.
-DVM students applying for an Integrated MSc by Research program must be in good standing in their DVM program and have achieved suitably satisfactory grades (cGPA of 3.5 or above). - Intercalated with the required permissions, students may take time off the DVM program to undertake a 3-semester MSc by Research.
+- An Integrated DVM/MSc: Students will undertake 8 semesters of work towards their MSc; typically 7 in conjunction with their DVM studies and one semester for research.
+DVM students applying for an Integrated MSc by Research program must be in good standing in their DVM program and have achieved suitably satisfactory grades (Cumulative GPA of 3.5 or above). - An Intercalated/One Year MSc: Students may take 3 semesters out of the DVM program to undertake a full-time (one year) MSc by Research.
 Only students having completed at least one semester of the DVM program will be considered.
-DVM students applying for an Integrated MSc by Research program must be in good standing in their DVM program and have achieved suitably satisfactory grade (cGPA of 3.0 or above).
+DVM students applying for an Intercalated MSc by Research program must be in good standing in their DVM program and have achieved a suitably satisfactory grade (Cumulative GPA of 3.0 or above).